Amsterdam/signals/docs/topics/signalen-and-standard-for-public-code.md

 ## [Use a coherent style](https://standard.publiccode.net/criteria/style.html)

-* Conforms to the PEP8 style guide, which can be automatically checked; add to Continuous integration.
+* Conforms to the PEP8 style guide, and is automatically checked.

 ## [Pay attention to codebase maturity](https://standard.publiccode.net/criteria/advertise-maturity.html)

-* Migration to current REST API still in progress, unclear how complete.
+* Migration to current REST API still in progress, completion status not currently published.
 * Publish plans/goals of next revision of the REST API.